AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 initialized.
 For example, this can clarify wether passing a value of such object may lead to errors.

-An object value in a constructor is consisered initialized once the `Super` and `Initialze` aspects have been computed.
+An object value in a constructor is considered initialized once the `Super` and `Initialze` aspects have been computed.
 Formally, the role of the constructor is to establish further properties than the initialization.